Rishav09/Build-Multi-Input-Stream-Crypto-App/To_do.md

 - [*] Deploy the Kafka UI in our K8 cluster
 - [*] Write a python script to deploy data to kafka
+- [*] Implement kraken API and added the data to kafka